bibigone/SharpAviReader/README.md

-# SharpAviReader
-Simple .NET library for reading video files in AVI format.
+**SharpAviReader** is a simple .NET library for reading video files in AVI format.